steve-bate/activitypub-testsuite/docs/architecture.md

     assert activity["id"] in inbox
 ```

-Although it omits numerous details, the following sequence diagram gives an idea the processing flow for a server being tested in a subprocess.
+Although it omits numerous details, the following sequence diagram gives an idea of the processing flow for a server being tested in an SUT running in a subprocess.

 ```mermaid
 sequenceDiagram